Swagaholik/auto-caption-generator/README.md

 ### 7. Training model

-In training the model, we use the 8000 images in the training dataset by generating the input and output sequences in batches and fitting them to the model using the keras model.fit_generator() function.
+In training the model, we use the 6000 images in the training dataset by generating the input and output sequences in batches and fitting them to the model using the keras `model.fit_generator()` function.
 Finally, we save the model to our models folder after every epoch of training.

 ### 8. Testing model

-After the model has been trained, we load the model and generate predictions based on a testing dataset (or inputted images of our own).
+After the model has been trained, we evaluate it on a test dataset of 1000 images using BLEU score metric.
+We then load the model and generate predictions based on some images in the dataset (or inputted images of our own).
 The predictions contain the max length of index values so we use the tokenizer.p file we dumped our extracted features into to get the words from their index values.

 ## Experiments/evaluation & Results